The Dean Martin Celebrity Roast: Home media

 The Dean Martin Celebrity Roasts were released on DVD through Guthy-Renker with some of The Dean Martin Show roasts selected as part of the package.
 The show is one of the most sold video sets of all time.
 NBC Universal brought suit against producer Greg Garrison and Guthy-Renker for selling The Dean Martin Show DVDs; the suit did not affect the Celebrity Roasts.
-All 54 of the Celebrity Roasts are now being sold via television infomercial by Time Life.
+All 54 of the Celebrity Roasts are included in the 23-disc boxset Dean Martin Celebrity Roasts: Complete DVD Collection released October 15, 2013 by Time Life.

 Syndication

 In recent years The Dean Martin Celebrity Roast has been shown on Decades and its successor network Catchy Comedy as a "Weekend Binge" (later renamed "The Catchy Binge") and as a "Thanksgiving Roast" marathon on Thanksgiving Day.
 Catchy Comedy presented a "Catchy Binge" of the series on August 5–6, 2023.